 Can Hangouts replace HipChat?

 No. Hangouts is not a team communication platform like HipChat, Chanty or Slack.
 It would be wiser to compare it to personal chats like Skype or Viber.
 If you have a Gmail account you already have Google Hangouts by default.
 The tool is well-known for its high quality video conferencing functionality.
-Many companies who use Slack and HipChat still prefer to integrate Google Hangouts rather than using the built-in options when it comes to video team communication.
+Many companies that used HipChat prefered to integrate Google Hangouts rather than using the built-in options for calls.

 The true and false HipChat alternatives

 Don’t know which HipChat competitor to choose?
-Sign up for Chanty beta test and become the part of an amazing community testing out the next generation AI-powered business messenger.
+Sign up for Chanty and become the part of an amazing community exploring the next gen AI-powered team chat.

 Also published on Medium.